The Pig Opera prompts a reflection on the ultimately deleterious greed and dominance by a few small groups of people

 It looks at pigs from different angles; e.g. as a glutton or as a symbol of Brazilian gastronomy represented in the feijoada.

-It reflects on the erasing of boundaries, be they territories or the perimeter of our own bodies.It also suggests musings on how prone we are to lose control over things.In a rather ingenuous though provocative way, it suggests that art and culture may triumph over “the forces of evil”.
+It reflects on the erasing of boundaries, be they territories or the perimeter of our own bodies.It also suggests reflections on how prone we are to lose control over things.In a rather ingenuous though provocative way, it suggests that art and culture may triumph over “the forces of evil”.